 |Intel® DevCloud for the Edge||Reduce development time and cost, determine the right hardware for optimal AI application performance, and gather instant performance feedback via a virtual AI prototyping tool.|

 |Open Visual Cloud||Create a reusable developer environment that eases testing, evaluation, and deployment of services with a collection of open source stacks and pipelines.|

 Expanding on Smart Road Technology

-While a lot of smart road technology has already been implemented across the world, the future of smart infrastructure is only getting started.
-Cities today are seeing the benefits—reduced traffic congestion, public safety, and lowered CO2 emissions.
+While smart road technology has already been implemented across the world, the future of smart infrastructure is only getting started.
+Cities today are seeing the benefits—reduced traffic congestion, increased public safety, and lowered CO2 emissions.
 With the latest generation of IoT technologies, city planners can confidently invest in smart road technology that makes an impact.